crroush/host_monitor/README.md

 # System Monitoring Tools

-This project provides a fully containerized way to monitor system statistics that are collected by collectd.
+This project provides a monitoring utility for saving host information.
+Not all the features are always available on the devices, so you can customize the stack accordingly.
+The intention is this runs on a host completely self contained.

 Grafana/InfluxDB and Telegraf are fully encapsulated